mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

 #### ALBO testing w/ unmanaged subnets

-Validating ingress created using ALBO steps when the Outpost subnets are tagged with "unmanaged" cluster tag.
+Validating ingress created using ALBO steps when the Outpost subnets are tagged with the "unmanaged" cluster tag.

 > Note: those steps have been created to validate the open question for [this thread](https://github.com/openshift/openshift-docs/pull/71263/files#r1503214052).

-Check list:
+Checklist:

 1. Subnets created by CloudFormation
 ```sh